SagarBobade/Terraform/README.md

     value = reourceType.resourceName
  }
-And it will be priting the output.tf file after its module gets executed.
-Remember to execute command - terraform init before terraform apply, as whenever we do add or change module we will have to execute this command.
+And it will be priting the output.tf file after its module gets executed. whenever we do add or change module we will have to execute the command - terraform init before terraform apply.

 You know, we can also use modules created by terraform, providers and community module. like aws-vpc, aws-subnet.
 Now read how it is defined in the official documentation.